Health Professionals

 The benefits of Go4Fun include:

-• Significant, positive changes in health-related behaviours
+• significant, positive changes in health-related behaviours

-• An equitable program that’s free to all eligible children, especially those most in need
+• an equitable program that’s free to all eligible children, especially those most in need

 Go4Fun module for health professionals